wish99benjamin/VivifrailTaiwanApp/README.md

 ## Features
 ### Home Page
 ![](https://i.imgur.com/3gg8ekP.jpg)
+The three buttons, in order, are exercise page, record page, and personal information.
 ### Exercise Page
 ![](https://i.imgur.com/XaLH8Ym.jpg)
 - When a workout is completed, clicking on the card will turn it green and allow user to jump to the next exercise screen.